 How Do You Store Slime?

 PRO TIP FOR HOW TO MAKE GLOW IN THE DARK SLIME: Many people do not like to deal with borax and water when making slime.
 Here on MomDot, I only make our glow in the dark slime without borax!
 I use LIQUID STARCH and glue.
-It’s a ton easier than worrying out how borax can over harden your slime.
-It can be pretty hard to find liquid starch in some areas, so pick this one up here (it’s the one I use) as well as a huge thing of glue so you can make tons of slime for all occasions.
-Buying this way is a lot more cost effective and once you start making slime, you will def want to have glue on hand!
+It’s a ton easier than worrying over how a borax solution can over-harden your slime.
+It can be pretty hard to find liquid starch in some areas, so pick this one up below (it’s the one I use), as well as a huge thing of glue so you can make tons of slime for all occasions.
+Buying this way is a lot more cost effective, because once you start making slime, you will definitely want to have glue on hand!

 Learn How to Make slime and get more Slime Recipes here!

 - Want to see how slime is made?
 This short video will give you the skinny on making slime with glue and starch and how unbelievably easy it is!
 I hope this inspires you to get your slime made!

 - This video is a longer video that shows you how slime comes together.
 Many people believe that slime is instant but it can take some time to mix up and kneed.
 This video will help you understand what you are doing wrong- OR right!

 - Making bubbles is SO much fun with slime!
 Learn how to make bubbles alone or with a friend.
 Who can make the biggest bubble?